 Collection Number: A&M.3748

-Overview Includes family history files, photographs, and other material collected and compiled by William D. Barns.
+Scope and Contents Includes family history files, photographs, and other material collected and compiled by William D. Barns.
 Family history files include extensive notes encompassing the Pennsylvania branch of the Barns family, including notes of interviews with his mother and father, and from secondary sources.
 There are also notes regarding the Williams family.
 The few photographs in this collection mostly regard the Barns family, and the history of education in Uniontown and Fayette County, Pennsylvania.

 Dates: ca. 1885-1980